-Why has the council decided to use the higher 2014 figures rather than the more up to date 2018 figures which are considerably lower?
-The housing numbers which drive the whole plan are unrealistic relative to what Warrington has achieved in the past.
+The council has decided to use the higher 2014 figures rather than the more up to date 2018 figures which are considerably lower?
+The housing numbers which drive the whole plan are unrealistic relative to what Warrington has achieved in the past and not required based on current growth in the area.